Board members

 Susan Mitchell

-Susan has held executive positions in Higher Education for several years and is currently Chief Operating Officer & Deputy Vice-Chancellor at Glasgow Caledonian University responsible for the broad range of professional services.
-Susan previously held senior roles at Police Scotland as well as various other positions in retail leadership, including at Marks & Spencer and Boots.
+Susan has held executive positions in Higher Education for several years and is currently Registrar, Secretary and Chief Operating Officer at Lancaster University.
+Susan’s previous role was Chief Operating Officer & Deputy Vice-Chancellor at Glasgow Caledonian University prior to which Susan held senior roles at Police Scotland as well as various other positions in retail leadership, including at Marks & Spencer and Boots.
 With a degree in Education from the University of Exeter and a MSc from the University of Warwick, Susan is also a Fellow of the Chartered Institute of Public Finance and Accountancy (CIPFA) and Chair of the Finance Committee at a Scottish Further Education College.
+Susan is Chair of The James Hutton Institute’s Audit and Finance Committee.

 Robin Walker